-Just to be safe, you can assume that any link that you click while on my site is an affiliate link and I will earn compensation as a result.
+You can assume that any link that you click while on this website that brings you to another website is an affiliate link and this website will earn compensation as a result.
 Just be aware that this is not always the case.

-I urge you to not spend any money on any of these products or services unless you really need or can afford them.
+This website urges you to not spend any money on any of these products or services unless you really need them and can afford them.

 In 2015, the Federal Trade Commission released their new rules for Disclosure Compliance.
 These rules are set in place to ensure that readers or viewers of web media (blogs, YouTube videos, etc.) know if the blogger/presenter is sponsored, endorsed, or partnered with a different company.
 In blog terms, the readers need to know if the blogger is making money by sharing a link or product.

-In compliance with the FTC guidelines, please assume the following about links and posts on this site: Any/all of the links on WorkFromHomeNotes.com are affiliate links of which I receive a small compensation from sales of certain items.
+In compliance with the FTC guidelines, please assume the following about links and posts on this site: Any/all of the links on WorkFromHomeNotes.com are affiliate links of which this website receives a small compensation from sales of certain items.
 This is not always the case.

 What are affiliate links?